 The Challenge: Content Strategy

-According to 41% of the survey’s respondents, the top challenge is content strategy.
+According to 41% of the survey’s respondents, their top challenge is content strategy.
 A formal definition of content strategy is the preparation, production and handling of content, which is no different than saying, it’s how you create and use content.

 More important than the definition of content strategy is understanding how you should develop yours.
 It’s not easy.
 The difficulty lies in shaping your content to fit your business goals without losing sight of your audience, who, by the way, should be clearly defined.